Lion’s Mane Grow Kit Instructions

 Even if nothing is growing after your first harvest and you decide to stop spraying, do not throw out the block because mushrooms might pop up when you least expect it!
 Check back every couple of days.

-After three flushes you can compost the block and the bag (the bag is biodegradable in heat and UV)!
+After three flushes you can compost the block and dispose of the plastic lining.

 If you have any questions, please reach out to Kevin@funjshrooming.com.
 Enjoy and good luck ‘shrooming!